Safety Director Salary

 Popular Skills for Safety Director

-Survey results imply that Safety Directors put a diverse skill set to use.
-Most notably, skills in Training Management, Risk Management / Risk Control, Regulatory Compliance, and Training Program Development are correlated to pay that is above average, with boosts between 3 percent and 6 percent.
-Skills that seem to negatively impact pay include Human Resources, DOT Compliance, and Training.
-Those proficient in OSHA Compliance are, more often than not, also skilled in Training Program Development.
+Survey results show that Safety Directors use a fair number of skills.
+Most notably, skills in Risk Management / Risk Control, Regulatory Compliance, Training Management, and Training Program Development are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
+At the other end of the pay range are skills like Human Resources, Safety, and DOT Compliance.
+Those familiar with OSHA Compliance also tend to know Training Program Development.

 Pay by Experience Level for Safety Director